MostafaShadow/ChatPerfecto/README.md

 # ChatPerfecto
-Responsive Chat to the computer and labtob It's a group room.
+Responsive Chat to the computer and laptop It's a group room.
 You can communicate with different people without revealing your identity for fun.